 My permanent mount is an iOtron CEM60.
-I guide with an Orion SSAG Pro camera on a 200mm f/3.5 Takumar lens.
+I guide with a QHY 5 L-IIM camera on a 60mm guide scope.

-My field mount is an Orion Sirius EQ-G. I guide with the SSAG on a 50mm StellarVue finder.
+My field mount is an Orion Atlas EQ-G. I guide this with the SSAG on a 50mm guide scope.
 As you can see in the photos below, I have also utilized other "guide scopes" in the past.
 I have found that inexpensive M42 mount lenses work very well in this regard.
 Adapters allow for direct threading of the guide camera onto the lens, providing a very solid unit.

-I currently have two cameras for imaging: and SBIG ST-8300 with Baader filter set and a Hap Griffin modified Canon 650D (T4i).
+I currently have two cameras for imaging: and SBIG ST-8300 with an Astronomik 12nm Ha filter and astro-modified Canon 650D (T4i).